ZhiGroup/RaPID/README.md

 `python interpolate_loci.py <filtered_map> <vcf_input_gzip> <output_map_file>`

 If the marker density of your data is low, you will have to decrease the window size accordingly.
 For example, for UK-Biobank, the maker density was 80-10 times less than the attached example, and we used -w 3 instead of 250 for 5 cM minimum target lengths.
-We have provided a script on to estimate the parameters.
+We have provided a script to estimate the parameters.

 ## Citations